 How Ultrasound Changed Pregnancy

-When the technology of ultrasound first emerged, pregnant women were ecstatic.
-They could now see their developing babies.
-As they lay on the cold table, with bladders ready to explode from the gallons of water they were forced to drink to get a clear picture, an ultrasound technician lubricated their stomachs with ice cold gel and proceeded to rub a transducer probe across their bellies while the anxious future moms and dads looked on.
+When the technology of ultrasound first emerged, pregnant women were excited to see their developing babies.
+A patient would lie on a cold table, bladder filled with the large quantity of water she was required to drink to yield a clear picture.
+The technician lubricated her stomach with cold gel, and proceeded to rub a transducer probe across her belly while the anxious future mom and dad looked on.

 The pictures were often disappointing – blurred and grainy.
-Most patients squinted, trying to discern what was placenta and what was baby.
-Without the sonographer patiently tracing the image with a finger on the monitor, they didn’t know if they were admiring their baby’s face or the uterus it was inside.
+Without the sonographer patiently tracing the image with a finger on the monitor, prospective pareents didn’t know if they were admiring their baby’s face or the uterus it was inside.
 As for gender, well, that was still a hit and miss thing – basically no different from the baby shower tradition of swinging a ring on a rope, and guessing the baby’s sex based on whether the ring twirled or swung like a pendulum.
-Even when parents were given a snapshot to take home, they could peer at it for hours attempting to guess if they were looking at a foot or an umbilical cord.

 Back then, only the sonographer’s experienced eye could differentiate the important information from the blips and blotches on the monitor to insure that all was well.
-But since then, ultrasound and its technicians have evolved a hundredfold.
-Accreditation to be a professional in this career requires years of learning and expertise, along with the competency, diagnostic astuteness, and personality to become highly successful at this specialty.
+But since then, the quality of ultrasound – and the training of technicians – have evolved a hundredfold.

 Briefly, How Does Ultrasound Work?

-The ultrasonographer sends harmless high frequency sounds undetected by human ears toward a ‘target’ he or she is aiming at, based on his or her training in anatomy.
-In this case, the target is a growing baby.
+The ultrasonographer sends harmless high frequency sounds, undetected by human ears, toward a ‘target,’ in this case, your growing baby.
 Those sound waves are directed via a probe called a transducer.
-The sound waves basically bounce back.
-When they encounter the bone or tissue of the baby, an echo is created, much as when you yell into a cavern.
-That echo pings back to create an image on a monitor—in essence, a picture of the baby complete with all its parts, including internal bones, tissue, organs and even blood flow.
-You’ll only see larger parts of the baby, like face, limbs, heart, etc., but the technician knows what all the little pieces of the fetus are.
-He or she is trained to measure, decipher and make calculations of every part to verify due date, gender, and see if anything is out of the ordinary.
+The sound waves bounce back, creating an ‘echo’ when they encounter the bone or tissue of the baby.
+That echo creates an image on a monitor—a picture of your baby complete with all its parts, including internal bones, tissue, organs and even blood flow.
+You may recognize only larger parts of your baby, like face, limbs, heart, etc., but the technician knows what all the little pieces of the fetus are.
+He or she is trained to decipher and measure every part to verify due date, gender, and to detect if anything is out of the ordinary.